 <ESMA_QUESTION_SFDR_33>

-We strongly support the deletion of the asset allocation chart from the pre-contractual template.
+We support the deletion of the asset allocation chart from the pre-contractual template.
 By removing the asset allocation chart we can ensure greater clarity and avoid misleading/confusing investors.
 It is essential to prioritize simplicity and ease of understanding for retail investors when designing disclosure templates.

 The current investment tree creates a misleading impression that the different SFDR ratios are interconnected when in reality, they are independent of each other.
 This introduces confusion and misrepresentation.
 Additionally, following the tree structure suggests that the denominator of SI is the E/S ratio, as 1-SI represents the remaining E/S that are not SI.
 However, regulatory requirements consistently state that the proportion of SI, both committed and reported, should be expressed as a proportion of the fund's assets, directly contradicting the asset allocation tree.
 This conflicting approach applies to all the indicators within the tree.